Dre Campbell Farm

 They also get rid of venomous snakes, snails and slugs, rodents, beetles, and other pests that could infest a garden.

-It’s their preference for eating things most others won’t that makes them beneficial for a garden.
+It’s their preference for eating things that most others won’t, which makes them beneficial to a garden.

 What Do Opossums Eat?